The disturbing and bizarre disappearances on Auckland's west coast beaches

 The disappearance of Cherie Vousden

-42-year-old, Cherie Vousden was a mother to a young daughter and she often walked or ran the Mercer Bay loop and knew it well.
+42-year-old Cherie Vousden was a mother to a young daughter, and she often walked or ran the Mercer Bay loop and knew it well.
 The loop takes around 20 minutes to complete.
 Her brother Darren Roberts, “She loved the sunsets out there.
 She would come back home with daisies she had picked from Log Race Rd.”
 Her sister-in-law, Rachel Vousden, said it was Cherie’s “thinking spot, she went there regularly”.

-On the evening of Saturday, December 22, 2012, Cherie drove down Log Race Rd and parked her car near to where the loop track begins.
+On the evening of Saturday, December 22, 2012, Cherie drove down Log Race Rd and parked her car near where the loop track began.
 A couple saw her at around 7.15 pm as she walked south down the track, with a bottle of wine in hand, perhaps to watch the sunset.
 Her car was found unlocked, with the windows down and empty a few hours later.

 The police made an intensive search for Cherie by land, sea, and air in good weather over the following days.
-They believed she had fallen from the cliffs into the water and.
+They believed she had fallen from the cliffs into the water and perished.
 Inflatable rescue boats (IRBs) from the local surf clubs were used to search the coast from North Piha to Karekare.
 The Westpac rescue helicopter joined them.
 But the search found nothing and wound down after a few days.
 Then friends and family continued the search, but they also found nothing.
 Cherie had vanished.

-The passenger seat visor was left down and the vanity mirror had swipe marks on it indicating it had been recently cleaned.
+The passenger seat visor was left down, and the vanity mirror had swipe marks on it, indicating it had been recently cleaned.

 The coroner came to the conclusion Vousden had, in her presumed semi-intoxicated state, hopped the barrier, walked to the cliff’s edge, and accidentally fell off the Mercer Cliffs to her death.